• Home

 Frequently Asked Questions

-International research shows that participating in Year 10 Israel Programs give Jewish youth closer connections to the Jewish community, and to Israel.
+International research shows that participating in these programs give Jewish youth closer connections to the Jewish community, and to Israel.

 Rising out of findings from the Gen08 survey, Youth 2 Israel (Y2i) was established in Sydney in 2014 to serve NSW, ACT & QLD.
 Ten years later, the Gen17 Survey specifically identified the need for a similar organisation in Melbourne and so Israel for Youth was created not just for the Melbourne community but also for the rest of Australia (not covered by Y2i).